Japan summons South Korean ambassador over WWII labor row | DW | 19.07.2019

 South Korea has accused Japan of weaponizing trade in response to the court rulings.
 Japan has tightened controls on sensitive high-tech exports to South Korea, a move that could affect South Korean manufacturers, including smartphone companies.

 Meanwhile, an elderly man set himself alight in a car that was parked outside the Japanese Embassy in Seoul.
-He was said to be in a critical condition.
+Police said he later died in a hospital.

-The 78-year-old man's father-in-law was believed to have been be a victim of forced labour by Japanese firms during World War II.
+The 78-year-old man's father-in-law was believed to have been be a victim of forced labor by Japanese firms during World War II.

 Police and fire officials both declined to comment on possible motivations, citing the fact that investigations were ongoing.